MuseumsThings To Do

 Note, the boat exterior and gangways are off-limits to visitors.

-Overall, the houseboat museum is a unique piece of maritime heritage and is a fun place to visit.
+Overall, the houseboat museum is a unique piece of maritime heritage.
+With its 1970s facelift and new audio tour, it is a fun place to visit.

 Houseboat Museum Essential Info